 The 105 courses consists of water sessions and classroom sessions.
-Content in the classroom sessions builds on material in the NAUI Open Water Scuba Diver eLearning, which is required to be completed prior to camp.
+Content in the classroom sessions builds on material in the NAUI Open Water Scuba Diver eLearning.
 This is a skills based class and campers will spend the majority of their time diving in our shallow skills area.
-A passing score on the final exam and completion of all requisite skills and dives are required for certification.
-Certification allows the following privileges; rental or purchases of scuba gear, air fills, participation in dives with a certified buddy (for divers under 15, the certified buddy must be 18 years or older, the ability to take continuing education classes.
+Completion of all requisite skills and dives are required for certification.
+Certification allows the following privileges; rental or purchases of scuba gear, air fills, participation in dives with a certified buddy, and the ability to take continuing education classes.